By-DevOps-For-DevOps/ecs-cicd/README.md

 # IaC for Creating CodePipeline

 ### Prerequisites
-1. Create an S3 bucket to store the Lambda function.
+1. Create an S3 bucket to store the Lambda function for slack notifications.
 The bucket should be in same region as your codepipeline.
 2. Create an ECS repository in the same region as your ECS Cluster.
 3. The application repository must contain `ecs/service.yaml` and `buildspec.yaml`.
 4. GitHub Token with `admin:repo_hook` and `repo` scopes.